zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 ## ZkConfig

 - NOTE: you probably (untested) don't have to do this in `post-surgery`

+  - Try leaving the dummy value in and see if you run into problems (if not open an Issue)

 - Generate a `public` and `private` value: